Jackson Hole Traveler - Visitor Guide

 With geysers, grizzlies and famously wild terrain, Yellowstone National Park can overwhelm a visitor with possibilities for adventure.
 Fortunately, the National Park Service operates a myriad of visitor centers scattered throughout the park.

-If you're heading into the park from Jackson, check out the visitor centers at Grant Village and West Thumb which are located just off of the park's main north-south thoroughfare, Hwy 89.
+If you're heading into the park from Jackson, check out the visitor centers at Grant Village and West Thumb, located just off the park's main north-south thoroughfare, Hwy 89.
 The park also operates permanent visitor centers Fishing Bridge, Madison Junction, Norris Geyser Basin, and of course, Old Faithful.
 Call the Park Service for more information at 307-344-7381.

 Jackson Hole Weather